ChapSnapBoot/configs/README.md

 # configs
 Install hyprland-git

-Use synth-shell only for kitty
+Use synth-shell for kitty.
+Only get synth-shell-prompt

 Use swaybg for bg